matriex/System_Extractor/Repack_INFO.md

    END OF SCRIPT
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

- * As you can see in line number 90 , 92 there is range_sha1 check see below eg.
+ * As you can see there is range_sha1 see below eg.

 if range_sha1("/dev/block/platform/msm_sdcc.1/by-name/system", "36,0,32770,32849,32851,33331,65535,65536,65538,98304,98306,98385,98387,98867,131071,131072,131074,163840,163842,163921,163923,164403,185342,196608,196610,229376,229378,229457,229459,262144,262146,294912,294914,294993,294995,295475,307199") == "0b20303394271424267e36a0ce7573f1b62ddc0d" then